Shaygan/TelegramBotApiBundle/README.md

 ShayganTelegramBotApiBundle
 ===================

-A symfony2 wrapper bundle for  [Telegram Bot API](https://core.telegram.org/bots/api) with some tiny feature.
+A symfony wrapper bundle for  [Telegram Bot API](https://core.telegram.org/bots/api) with some tiny feature.

 ## Install